martinsumner/leveled/docs/FUTURE.md

 - It is more likely to detect out-of-date objects in slow nodes (as the n-r responses may still be received and added to the result set when waiting for the GET response in the second loop).
 - The database is in-theory much less likely to have [TCP Incast](http://www.snookles.com/slf-blog/2012/01/05/tcp-incast-what-is-it/) issues, hence reducing the cost of network infrastructure, and reducing the risk of running Riak in shared infrastructure environments.

-The feature will not at present work with legacy vclocks.
+The feature will not at present work safely with legacy vclocks.
+This branch generally relies on vector clock comparison only for equality checking, and removes some of the relatively expensive whole body equality tests (either as a result of set:from_list/1 or riak_object:equal/2), which are believed to be a legacy of issues with pre-dvv clocks.

 In tests, the benefit of this may not be that significant - as the primary resource saved is disk/network, and so if these are not the resources under pressure, the gain may not be significant.
 In tests bound by CPU not disks, only a 10% improvement has so far been measured with this feature.